gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release enhances this inference to handle types in addition `SourceDirectorySet`.
 Both `File` and `DirectoryTree` types are now supported for incremental Java compilation.
 This means that sources provided via `project.fileTree('source-dir')` can be compiled incrementally.

-### Dependencies management in the incubating Java software model
+### Dependency management for the incubating Java software model

+This release adds some important new features for dependency management for Java libraries in the incubating Java software model.

 #### Component level dependencies for Java libraries